LucasDelfino92/morrowindsharp/equipment.md

 None of these mods' assets or plugins conflict with one another.

 Remember to re-run **TES3Merge** to regenerate your **Merged Objects.esp** after installing new plugins.

+## LOAD ORDER

+[**Refer to this section**](https://github.com/Sigourn/morrowind-improved/blob/master/readme.md#mod-order-and-load-order) to know what the appropiate mod order and plugin load order is for these mods.